Canter on the beach - for the camera!

 Day 2

-After breakfast and the allocation of the horses, the group set out on the first day of this fun and varied 200km ride.
+After breakfast and the allocation of the horses, the group set out on the first day of this fun and varied 180km ride.
 Spend the morning exploring the Alt Emporda region, with canters and gallops in the Pine forests and rolling hills.
 Pass through old towns and villages dotted with churches and castles, fine examples of beautiful stonework.
 As the afternoon draws on, the riders approach the coast and the Bay of Roses to spend the night in a beachfront hotel.
+Around 38km.

 Day 3